jollyoldsaintnixon/goodPlays/README.md

 ## Functionality

 goodPlays allows users to browse from a library of video games and add or remove games to their game racks.
 Games can be sorted by title, price, or release date, and they can be searched for through a combination of several filters.
 Each game has a show page that give the user more information about the game.

 Users must be logged in to add or remove games from their rack.
+They must also be logged in to leave a comment or reply and to rate a game.
+Users can include a rating on any game with a top-level comment, but a rating is not necessarry.
+Users can nullify a rating by toggling the 1st star if they change their mind about leaving a rating.

+Email address structure is verified upon creation of an account.
+A welcome letter is sent to that email address upon account creation.

 ## Plans for future implementation